7 Best Photo Editors for Computer

 • Requires a steep learning curve to master its full capabilities.

-However, Photoshop's steep learning curve and subscription-based pricing may be a downside for casual users or beginners.
+However, Photoshop's steep learning curve and subscription-based pricing may be a downside for casual tasks or beginners.

 6. GIMP

-GIMP (GNU Image Manipulation Program) is an open-source alternative to Photoshop, offering powerful image manipulation tools.
+GIMP (GNU Image Manipulation Program) is an open-source alternative to Photoshop, offering powerful tools.

-The photo editing software supports numerous file formats and provides a high degree of customization through plugins and scripts.
-The open-source nature allows users to adapt the app to their needs, making it a great choice for those who prefer a highly customizable tool.
+The program supports numerous file formats and provides a high degree of customization through plugins and scripts.
+The open-source nature allows you to adapt the app to your needs, so it is a great choice for those who prefer a highly customizable tool.

 Best free photo editor - GIMP